Red Sox vs. Astros Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Rafael Devers and others are listed when the Houston Astros host the Boston Red Sox at Minute Maid Park on Monday (first pitch at 8:10 PM ET).
+Player props are listed for Kyle Tucker and Rafael Devers, among others, when the Houston Astros host the Boston Red Sox at Minute Maid Park on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!